squinkylabs/CVfunk-Modules/README.md

 ## Usage

-1. **Initial Setup**: Adjust the TIME, DECAY, and SPREAD parameters to define the base characteristics of the wave propagation.
+1. **Initial Setup**: Adjust the SPAN, SPREAD, and DECAY parameters to define the base characteristics of the wave propagation.
-2. **Signal Input**: Introduce signals into the _00_INPUT to initiate wave propagation across the network.
+2. **Signal Input**: Introduce signals into the IN to initiate wave propagation across the network.
+3. **Button Interface**: Manually trigger wave impulses with the button.
-3. **Modulation**: Utilize the dedicated TIME, DECAY, and SPREAD inputs for real-time modulation of wave characteristics.
+4. **Modulation**: Utilize the dedicated SPAN, SPREAD, and DECAY inputs for real-time modulation of wave characteristics.
-4. **Output Utilization**: Patch outputs from the 24 nodes into various destinations to explore spatial audio effects and dynamic modulation.
+5. **Output Utilization**: Patch outputs from the 24 nodes into various destinations to explore spatial audio effects and dynamic modulation.
+6. **Self-Patching**: Attenuverters on the inputs expand the self-patching possibilites with this module, and with 24 outputs, you have lots of options.

 ## Patch Suggestions

 - **Spatial Audio Design**: Use outputs to create immersive soundscapes, with wave propagation simulating movement across the stereo or surround field.
 - **Dynamic Modulation Source**: Employ the module as a complex, evolving modulation source, with each node modulating different parameters in your patch.
+- **Networks**: Patch multple Wave Propagation modules together.
+By patching interpatching the outputs from different Wave modules to their inputs, and parameters, it is possible to build complex rhythmic networks that can be used to drive expressiveness in your patches.
+The manual trigger button will jump start the self-patched network, now watch the signal propagate in fascinating ways.